hindmost/jquery.scrollless/README.md

 * changeSize

 ### preInit
 Triggered before jquery.scrollless is applying.
 Intended for use in plugins.
-A plugin should have callback for this event if it goes to modify document structure (e.g. add new elements).
+A plugin should have callback for this event if it going to modify document structure (e.g. add new elements).

 **Callback declaration**:
 ```